jeete121/Coding/JavaInterviewQuestions/JavaInterview.md

 **4. Can private method or static methods be overridden in Java?**

 No, private methods and static methods cannot be overridden in Java.
 Here's why:

-Private methods
-Private methods are accessible only within the class in which they are declared.
+Private methods: Private methods are accessible only within the class in which they are declared.

 Subclasses cannot access private methods of their superclasses.
 Therefore, subclasses cannot override private methods.

-Static methods
-Static methods are associated with the class itself, rather than with an instance of the class.
+Static methods: Static methods are associated with the class itself, rather than with an instance of the class.
 When a subclass inherits a static method from its superclass, it is not possible to override the behavior of that static method.

 Instead, the static method of the superclass will be called.

-Final methods
-Final methods cannot be overridden in Java.
+Final methods: Final methods cannot be overridden in Java.

 If a method is declared as final in a superclass, then it cannot be overridden in any of its subclasses.
 This is because final methods are intended to be the final implementation of a method.